-DO Create a calm environment.
+Create a calm environment.
 Provide information about the possible cause, influencing factors and expected duration of the nausea and vomiting if it is intercurrent.
 When doing so, also point out the symptoms, consequences and risks of possible dehydration.
 Provide information on the purpose, action, possible side effects and proper intake of antiemetics.
-Indicate when the effect of treatment can be expected and the reason for adjusting treatment.
+DO Indicate when the effect of treatment can be expected and the reason for adjusting treatment.
 Check for anxiety, tension or other psychogenic factors.
 Discuss with child and/or parents the role of nutrition in relation to life expectancy and its possible change.
-Consider In children with severe multiple disabilities, check for obstipation, urinary tract infection or nutrition-related discomfort, and consider causal treatment in combination with: Gastrointestinal venting A lower intake rate and/or lower osmolality of tube feeding Feeding via duodenum tube or a jejunostomy, Reducing total fluid and caloric intake, and/or Starting prokinetics.
-In children with severe multiple disabilities, assess for autonomic dysfunction, visceral hyperalgesia and/or central neuropathy and consider drug treatment options such as gabapentin, pregabalin, Tricyclic Antidepressants and clonidine.
+In children with severe multiple disabilities, check for obstipation, urinary tract infection and trivial related disconfect, and apprint a possible straight and tractions are straight and tractions. infection or nutrition-related discomfort, and consider causal treatment in combination with: Gastrointestinal venting, A lower intake rate and/or lower osmolality of tube feeding, Feeding via duodenum tube or a jejunostomy, Reducing total fluid and caloric intake, and/or Consider Starting prokinetics.
+Consider • In children with severe multiple disabilities, assess for autonomic dysfunction, visceral hyperalgesia and/or central neuropathy and consider drug treatment options such as gabapentin, pregabalin, Tricyclic Antidepressants and clonidine.